-If you need assistance with bird droppings as discussed in this article, call us at 1-800-344-4414 or email us at firstname.lastname@example.org for details and a free estimate.
+If you need assistance with pigeon/ bird droppings as discussed in this article, call us at 1-800-344-4414 or email us at firstname.lastname@example.org for details and a free estimate.

 Written By: Robert E. Sheriff, MS, CIH, CSP, President

-Eventually, it becomes necessary to get rid of the stuff, not only because it’s unsightly but because pigeon droppings harbor parasites, bacteria, molds and viruses that can be harmful to humans.
+Eventually, it becomes necessary to get rid of the stuff, not only because it’s unsightly but because pigeon droppings harbor parasites, bacteria, molds and viruses that can be harmful to humans who may go to occupy the contaminated spaces or vacant building.
 Sometimes these accumulations can run into tons of material.
 According to the NYC Dept. of Health and Mental Hygiene and the Illinois Dept. of Public Health, birds, particularly pigeons, and bats as well, are known to harbor Histoplasma capsulatum and Cryptococcus neoformans, two fungi which can infect humans.
 They also may harbor a bacterium (Chlamydophila psittaci) which can cause an infection called ornithosis.
 Birds are also known to carry the West Nile and St. Louis Encephalitis viruses.
 Ticks and mites, which carry diseases in their own right such as Lyme Disease are also carried by birds and may transmit diseases to humans.

 In the general population, the risk of infection from bird droppings is fairly low, unless large quantities of dried droppings are made airborne and inhaled.
-This condition almost always occurs as a result of a clean-up operation by a remediation crew, although it could happen to anyone who tries to clean up bird droppings on their own.
+This condition may occur as a result of a clean-up operation by a remediation crew, although it could happen to anyone who tries to clean up bird droppings on their own.
 It can also affect other building patrons during or after a clean-up.

 Histoplasmosis and Cryptococcus produce generally mild infections with flu-like symptoms, and sometimes no symptoms at all to a reasonably healthy person.
 But, if large quantities of these molds are made airborne, then unprotected exposure can produce serious lung infections and even death.
 For this reason, only experienced, reliable clean-up contractors should be used for remediating a building or other structure, and the work must be isolated to protect other building occupants.